gongyaowang/getcleaningdata/README.md

 Gyro = gyroscopic measurements
 Jerk = sudden movement acceleration
 Mag = magnitude of movement
 mean and SD are calculated for each subject for each activity for each mean and SD measurements.
-The units given are g’s for the accelerometer and rad/sec for the gyro and g/sec and rad/sec/sec for the corresponding jerks.
+The units given are g's for the accelerometer and rad/sec for the gyro and g/sec and rad/sec/sec for the corresponding jerks.

 names(oneData)<-gsub("std()", "STD", names(oneData))
 names(oneData)<-gsub("mean()", "MEAN", names(oneData))